MrCNeale/mrcneale.github.io/_posts/2015-10-05-ThePSC-RidesIntoTown-WithCertificatesforall.md

 My favourite bit, having become an Identity&Access Management SME by stealth is the Certificate service.
 In my experience customers struggle to really grasp what a PKI is for and to understand the relatively simple moving parts.
 <OL>Certificate Authorities - They issue certs!</OL>
 <OL>Certificate Revocation lists (CRLs) - Lists of revoked certificates</OL>
-<OL>Crl Distribution Points (CDPs) - a Point where CRLs are hosted that clients can connect to and download the latest CRL
+<OL>Crl Distribution Points (CDPs) - a Point where CRLs are hosted that clients can connect to and download the latest CRL</OL>
 That simplifies things down to their minimum.
-There are other bits but we don't need them yet.
+There are other bits but we don't need them yet.<

-To secure a connection a service needs an SSL cert.
-e.g. the Web Client Service. has a cert but it issued it to itself.
+To secure a connection a service needs an SSL cert. e.g. the Web Client Service. has a cert but it issued it to itself.
 Nothing trusts it, there's nowhere to check if it's been revoked and it's very likely that you're accessing it using an ip/name different to the one in the cert.

-The advantage of the Certificate Service or VMCA is that it simplifies or automates a lot of these processes for you, including the setting up of the Root CA.  Here's a video overviewing the certificate services in vSphere6.0
+The advantage of the Certificate Service or VMCA is that it simplifies or automates a lot of these processes for you, including the setting up of the Root CA.
+Here's a video overviewing the certificate services in vSphere6.0

 <iframe width="560" height="315" src="https://www.youtube.com/embed/KaBF11Vd6aM" frameborder="0" allowfullscreen></iframe>

+In a follow up post I'll contrast setting up a windows CA and manually issuing certs out to each versus the PSC.